-Want to understand what your Notice of Assessment & Notice of Reassessment mean?
+Want to understand what your Notice of Assessment & Notice of Reassessment means?

-Each year Canadians file an income tax and benefit return to report their annual income to Revenue Canada, claiming all relevant deductions or credits that may apply, and calculate whether they owe tax or will receive a refund.
+Each year Canadians file an income tax and benefit return to report their annual income to Revenue Canada, claiming all relevant deductions or credits that may apply.
+The CRA, in turn, calculates how much tax the taxpayer owes or whether he will receive a refund.

 Once the CRA receives your tax return, it will issue a Notice of Assessment (NOA) that includes a tax assessment summary and outlines the following key line numbers and amounts: